hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_18cbb55a-e7c0-4c6b-a000-6424894ddfd7-0_0.content.md

 ## Explore the Unknown

-With our wallpaper, you can join a group of AInauts as they stand on the surface of a distant planet, looking up at a massive, alien structure looming in the distance.
+With our wallpaper, you can join a group of Ainautes as they stand on the surface of a distant planet, looking up at a massive, alien structure looming in the distance.
 Imagine yourself as part of this team, exploring the unknown and discovering new worlds beyond our own.

 ## User Stories